andrei0x309/docs-clear-wallet/docs/ix3_faq.md

 Q: Why use Ionic?
 <br/>
-A: The main idea was to extended to mobile, but I dropped the idea as mobile is not a very friendly platform for protecting privacy.
+A: The main idea was to extended to mobile, but I dropped the idea as mobile platforms are very friendly to privacy.
-But Ionic as an UI framework provice a nice UX and is intuitive to use.
+But Ionic as an UI framework provice a nice base user experience as its intuitive and easy to use.
 <br/><br/>
-Q: Is released on the Chrome web store?
+Q: Is the wallet released on the Chrome web store?
 <br/>
 A: Yes, Link: [https://chrome.google.com/webstore/detail/clear-evm-wallet-clw/djlahdpfkflehaepgohnnodmaajabdlg?hl=en](https://chrome.google.com/webstore/detail/clear-evm-wallet-clw/djlahdpfkflehaepgohnnodmaajabdlg?hl=en)
 <br/><br/>